NadineAngermeier/ElectricityMCVariableGNN/README.md

-# Clearing Electricity Market of Variable SIze with Graph Neural Networks
+# Clearing Electricity Market of Variable Size with Graph Neural Networks
 Repository for Master's Thesis 'Clearing Electricity Market of Variable Size with Graph Neural Networks' by N.Angermeier  (TUM)

 ## Project Description